-Term 1 Term 2 Term 3 1: Understanding music theory and developing band skills.
-2: Cover Songs 5: Songwriting 6: Live Performance
+Term 1 Term 2 Term 3 Understanding music theory and developing band skills.
+Cover Songs 3: Musicals 4: Film and Game music.
+5: Songwriting 6: Live Performance

 Performance remains an integral part of the course and students will be expected to perform on a regular basis throughout the course.